Angela Rye: Career

-Rye was a political commentator for CNN, but was released by the network shortly before the 2020 presidential election.
-In 2022, ESPN announced that Rye was hired as a special correspondent to provide perspective on sports-related matters of race, culture, and social justice issues.
-In 2024, Rye began hosting the Native Land Podcast alongside political analyst Tiffany Cross and politician Andrew Gillum.
+In 2022, ESPN announced that Rye was hired in what became a short-lived role (May through June of 2022) as a special correspondent to provide perspective on sports-related matters of race, culture, and social justice issues.
+In 2024, Rye began hosting the Native Land Podcast alongside former MSNBC host Tiffany Cross (who exited in April 2026 for unspecified reasons) and disgraced politician Andrew Gillum (who has not appeared on the program since his July 2, 2026 arrest for drug possession).
+Rye received wide criticism online for lashing out in defense of Gillum by calling her audience "dumbasses" for circulating Gillum's mugshot.
+Much of the backlash noted that Rye came across "unhinged" and seemed to dismiss any accountability for the arrest on Gillum's part while ignoring his well-documented timeline of legal and drug related controversies.
 The podcast bills itself as a show that guides viewers / listeners "through the political landscape, wielding insights and unapologetic analysis".